-Heidi Kirkby is the Benefits and Credits Operations Wellbeing Co-ordinator for HM Revenue and Customs and a winner of our Wellbeing Champion award.
+Heidi is the Benefits and Credits Operations Wellbeing Co-ordinator at HM Revenue and Customs and one of our Wellbeing Champion winners tells us how she improved wellbeing in her office.

 From the moment I met Lancashire Mind at our Mental Health Awareness event in Preston in May 2016, I knew I wanted to work with Mind to help put mental health back at the top of our wellbeing agenda.